kgryte/github-get/README.md

 #### query.all

 Attribute indicating if all paginated results should be returned from the endpoint.
 By default, Github [paginates](https://developer.github.com/guides/traversing-with-pagination/) results.
-Setting this option to `true` instructs the `Query` instance to continue making requests until __all__ pages have been returned.
+Setting this option to `true` instructs a `Query` instance to continue making requests until __all__ pages have been returned.
 Default: `false`.

 ``` javascript
 query.all = true;